The C&TH Greek Islands Guide

 Drive to Agni.
 This tiny fishing village a few kilometres north of Nissaki is a quaint refuge for Sloaney Brits with its three lively tavernas.
 Drive here via Nissaki and once you arrive, drop the car and hire a boat to head out to one of the heavenly bays along the coast (Agios Stefanos is also well-worth pootling over to).

 The Village Taverna.
-A mere ten-minute walk from Domes Miramare in the old village of Maoraitika is a family-run Taverna with passionate owners and affordable Greek food at its best.
+A mere ten-minute walk from Domes Miramare in the old village of Maoraitika is a family-run Taverna with passionate owners and affordable Greek islands food at its best.
 Try the moussaka (the owners’ secret recipe) and the fresh prawns in garlic.

 Venetian Well.
 A fine dining restaurant hidden away in its own romantic square and a genuine Venetian well down the winding medieval streets of Corfu Town.
 This is sumptuous modern cuisine harnessing the very best of Corfu’s fresh fish, local meats and vegetables.